athoune/aphone/README.md

 Download a dictionnary from [Aspell](ftp://ftp.gnu.org/gnu/aspell/dict/0index.html) or find it in your Linux.
 In Ubuntu, they are in _/usr/lib/aspell/_ folder.

+On OSX, macbrew will do the job:

+    brew install aspell --with-lang-fr

 Now, you are looking a file like _fr.dat_ if you are looking for fr dictionnary.

     aphone path/to/fr.dat